-Assumptions About the Future
+Assumptions About the Future- Jim – pending

 The policies of this plan have been established and modified assuming major factors that are expected to influence the town's future.
 These assumptions include:

 There will be mounting demand for residential development in the Town of Vermont as the population of Dane County continues to grow.
 This increased demand will come from expansion in the nearby villages of Black Earth, Mt.
 Horeb, and Blue Mounds along with continuing residential and commercial growth to the east in the towns of Cross Plains and Middleton, as well as the cities of Middleton and Madison.